Dr Brett Grellier (CPsychol, MSc, BA (hons))

-Jenn is a Gestalt Counsellor, has worked in further education institution and currently a counsellor at an LGBTQIA+ organisation in London.
-Jenn has experience of working with people from varying backgrounds, cultures, genders, and sexualities.
+Jenn is a Gestalt Counsellor, has worked in further education institutions, in an LGBTQIA+ charity and for a low-cost scheme offering 1:1 counselling in London.
+Jenn has experience of working with people from varying backgrounds, cultures, genders, sexualities, and diversities.

 Jenn brings creativity into her work as a counsellor to support people to raise their awareness, with an understanding due to barriers of language talking can become challenging so she can provide a space to support a person to express themselves in other ways if they choose to.